 The best way to keep the food under control is to order from a trusted corporate catering service.
 Browse catering menus according to your occasion and budget, considering:

 Use a catering portal or aggregator for the best variety and to ensure top quality corporate catering for your party.
 When you’ve decided upon a corporate caterer (or two!), simply place your order.
-Do this as early as possible to ensure the office caterer can meet your requirements, particularly if this is a seasonal occasion, like the office Christmas party or Melbourne Cup lunch.
+Do this as early as possible to ensure the office caterer can meet your requirements, particularly if this is a seasonal occasion, like the office Christmas part.

 If your event is themed or seasonal, you might want to purchase kitchen supplies that tickle the senses in the spirit of the day.
 The possibilities are only bound by your creativity.
 For your office Christmas party, enjoy an office boardroom sparkling with tinsel, a decorated Christmas tree, and themed dinnerware to match.
 It’s your party, your design.

 Around one to two weeks in advance of your corporate event, you’ll need to make a final call on required technical equipment.
 Does the office already have speakers, projectors or screens that you can use for the party?
 Or do you need to make a purchase or hire?
 There won’t be any karaoke happening without working microphones and a good playlist!